stezante7/CheeseMeUp/README.md

 Ensure tray support is enabled on your system (e.g., GNOME users may need to install the [AppIndicator extension](https://extensions.gnome.org/extension/615/appindicator-support/)).

-## Seriously, but why?

-> I wanted to start a new, simple project to test my Linux setup for .NET development.
-So I thought to myself: what’s the cheesiest idea I can come up with? 🐵🙈

 ## Credits